Umrao Singh Sher-Gil: Works

 Gil was one of the pioneers of photography in India, when he began photography in the early 1890s.
 After his marriage to the Hungarian opera singer, Marie Antoinette Gottesman-Baktay, the subjects of his photographic works were largely his family – his wife and two daughters, and his own self portraits.
 He experimented with some of the then latest techniques including autochrome prints and stereoscope cameras.
 He produced hundreds of photographs of his family which were intentionally staged mise-en-scène, a format that he pioneered, with his home as the backdrop.
-Many of his works could be categorized as performative photography.
+Many of his works could be categorised as performative photography.
 His own self-portraits and the portraits of his family were noted for their residual sadness which further increased after the death of his daughter Amrita Sher-Gil in 1941 and the death of his wife in 1948.

 Gil experimented with various toning methods and left behind over 3,000 prints and negatives, including over 80 self-portraits, chronicling life across Europe and India in the early part of the twentieth century.
 Gil documented the family's life in Europe extensively through his photography and continued to do so after the family's return to India.
 These works spanned Paris, Budapest, Shimla, and Lahore, and presented a view into an aristocratic-bourgeois life across continents.
 His works were noted to have presented his family and himself as a "modern proto-postcolonial subject".
 His photographs have been posthumously exhibited in Canada, France, Spain, and UK, in addition to India.

 Gil was a scholar of Sanskrit, and one of his works include a manuscript on Pāṇinīyaśikṣā, a treatise of Sanskrit phonetics which is attributed to Pāṇini and Pingalacharya.
 The manuscript was published by the Bibliothèque nationale de France in 1930 in Paris, where he had then relocated his family for his daughters to study in the city.
 A letter that he wrote to Hungarian scholar, Ignác Goldziher, which is now held at the Hungarian Academy of Sciences, shows his engagement with prominent scholars of the time.
 Gil was considered a reclusive, but he maintained detailed diaries and records of letters, some of which have him writing about his written manuscripts of philosophical scriptures including the Mandukya Upanishad, both for his self-study and for his friends readings.
 In one of these notes, he wrote that despite his multiple readings it remains "unfathomable like an ocean of truth, which it is".

 A photography grant named after him was instituted by his family in 2015.
 In addition to photography and philosophy, Gil had varied interests including astronomy, carpentry, calligraphy, and yoga.
 An article in The New York Times many years after his death, called him "an eccentric polymath with a fondness for (and a startling resemblance to) Tolstoy".